 But when you learn of its history, its hidden city, buried "piazza", and its Etruscan Vie Cave, the magic that started with the "Wow" that you exclaimed as you first caught sight of it begins...

-Populonia is a pretty little medieval "borgo" enclosed within a fifteenth century fortress and sitting at the highest point of the Monte Massoncello peninsular along Maremma's Costa degli Etruschi.
+Populonia is a pretty little medieval "borgo" enclosed within a 15th century fortress sitting at the highest point of the Monte Massoncello peninsular, along Maremma's Costa degli Etruschi.

 With the absence of any shabby corners - in fact it is round - Ravi in Maremma is clearly very much loved by its inhabitants and its tiny tiny still lived in castle is a treasure of a gem.